Bond Park: History

 The park was originally the buffer zone and a water reservoir, created by an earth dam on Crabtree Creek in 1970.
 The dam is owned by the Town of Cary and was designed by the United States Department of Agriculture's Natural Resources Conservation Service.

-In 1981, the property was named after Fred G. Bond Jr. who served on Cary's Town Council for eighteen years and was mayor of from 1971 to 1983.
+In 1981, the property was named after Fred Bond who served on Cary's Town Council for eighteen years and was mayor of from 1971 to 1983.
 Cary developed the $7 million park which opened on May 31, 1985.
 The Fred G. Bond Metro Park was dedicated on June 1, 1985.
 At that time, it featured 3 mi of trails, three baseball fields, two shelters, and a boathouse.
 The children's play area, auditorium, boat docks, and other athletic fields were still under construction.
 In 1985, the Triangle J Council of Governments gave the park a Triangle J Award in the category of landscape/institutional.

 In 1986, the Parkway housing development donated 27 acre to the town for Bond Park.
 This additional acreage was on the northwest side of the park and consisted of open space.
 The developer committed to donate an addition 32 acre once their development was completed.

 During the winter months of January 2016 to January 2020, repair works were undertaken on the Fred G. Bond Dam on Bond Lake.